-This is the local community action agency, and they offer several programs and services.
+Capital Area Partnership Uplifting People (CAPUP) offers free government grant money, case management, free basic needs or stuff and more.
+This is the local community action agency, and they offer several programs and social services.

 The Capital Area Partnership Uplifting People (CAPUP) can be reached at (804) 788-0050.
 Read more CAP UP assistance programs.

 The Henrico County Salvation Army offers other support for the low income, with a focus on those facing a crisis.
 In addition to the resources listed above, a few dozen other emergency assistance programs are available, some by referral.
-Read more Richmond Salvation Army emergency assistance.
+The main address is 2 W Grace St, Richmond, VA 23220.
+Call (804) 225-7470, or read more on Richmond Salvation Army emergency assistance.

 Eastern Henrico FISH Inc. offers short-term emergency and crisis services for paying bills and making it through the days.
-Services offered by this charity and that are provided include emergency food, financial assistance for bills and expenses, and clothing.
-Dial (804)257-7730 to get more information on this Richmond and regional church based group.
+Services offered by this charity and that are provided include emergency food, financial assistance for bills and expenses, and free clothing.
+There will be free furniture, couches and more.
+Dial (804) 652-1450 or (804)257-7730 to get more information on this Richmond and regional church based group.
 Or read Eastern Henrico FISH emergency aid.

-Church Hill Christian Wellness Center (phone (804)780-0053) provide fuel and heating bill assistance for people in Richmond who need who have either exhausted or do not qualify for federal or state of Virginia assistance programs.
+Church Hill Christian Wellness Center (phone (804)780-0053) provide fuel and heating bill assistance for people in Richmond.
+The free vouchers or fuel is for people who need who have either exhausted or do not qualify for federal or state of Virginia assistance programs.

 Richmond Virginia based Interfaith Services of Henrico is another place that offers assistance programs and they serve the greater Henrico community.
 The charity offers many resources, and they assist by providing emergency financial assistance and cash grants to those in need.